gabriel1322/daics-swat/README.md

 *Output: runs/thresholds.json*

 This script implements Algorithm 1 from the paper by computing the adaptive decision threshold T<sub>g</sub>, using the validation prediction error dynamics modeled by the TTNN.
+The Few-Steps Learning Algorithm (Algorithm 2) can also be enabled during threshold tuning with an additional flag *"--few_steps N"* for N adaptation steps.
+Here, Few-Steps produces only marginal variations of T<sub>g</sub> and does not affect final detection metrics.

 ## 6. Evaluate Detection
 ```bash
 python scripts/eval_detect.py --config configs/base.yaml --wdnn_ckpt runs/wdnn/best.pt --thresholds runs/thresholds.json
 ```

-This prints:
-- Raw threshold metrics
-- Wanom-filtered metrics
-- Confusion matrices
-- Score statistics

 # II.
 Results

 ## 1. Model Hyperparameters and Evaluation Metrics
-*Note: we reuse the sames values as defined in the paper*
+*Note: we reuse the sames values as defined in the paper, except for W<sub>anom</sub>*
 <table>
 <tr>
 <td valign="top" width="50%">